-- All CÉF students must pursue learning activities and attend their classes in face-toface or virtual mode. - > The Ministry reminds everyone that school attendance is mandatory in Saskatchewan. - Saskatchewan's curriculum will be followed in the classroom and, as a result, student learning will be evaluated in accordance with the rules set in CÉF's administrative directive on learning assessment. - > The focus will be on teaching learning outcomes rather than the time spent on each topic. - ➤ Kindergarten to Grade 3 students who are unable to attend school will be offered educational activities aimed at ensuring that essential content is learned. - All Grades 4 to 12 classes will be available in virtual mode.
-Parental supervision will be essential to the success of young people's learning. - An administrative policy will be developed to support children who become ill while at school. - > A specific plan will be developed for pre-kindergarten and kindergarten students.

-- The end-of-term and report cards dates are scheduled for the 2020-2021 school calendar (calendar available on the CÉF website). - The school day will be organized according to the usual procedures: parents will receive this information at the beginning of the school year, directly from the school. - Communication between the school and the family will continue in the usual manner, either by telephone, videoconferencing, email or by in-person meeting. - > The school teams will assess the levels of learning that students have achieved during the past school year.
+- > All CÉF students must pursue learning activities and attend their classes in face-to-face or virtual mode. - > The Ministry reminds everyone that school attendance is mandatory in Saskatchewan. - > Saskatchewan's curriculum will be followed in the classroom and, as a result, student learning will be evaluated in accordance with the rules set in CÉF's administrative directive on learning assessment. - ➤ The focus will be on teaching learning outcomes rather than the time spent on each topic. - > Students must face the front of the class during teaching -- all exceptions must be approved by health authorities. - PreKindergarten to Grade 3 students who are unable to attend school will be offered educational activities aimed at ensuring that essential content is learned. - All Grades 4 to 12 classes will be available in virtual mode.
+Parental supervision will be essential to the success of young people's learning. - An administrative policy will be developed to support children who become ill while at school. - The end-of-term and report cards dates are scheduled for the 2020-2021 school calendar (calendar available on the CÉF website). - The school day will be organized according to the usual procedures. - Communication between the school and the family will continue in the usual manner, either by telephone, videoconferencing, email or by in-person meeting. - > The school teams will assess the levels of learning that students have achieved during the past school year.
 Therefore, each teacher will have an overview of every student's challenges and will adapt their teaching accordingly.
-The success of every student remains everyone's priority. - > Students with specific needs, whether they have an individualized intervention plan or not, will receive all the services required to support their success and well-being at school. - Counselling, remedial education, speech therapy, school guidance, occupational therapy and other services will be provided as per usual procedures, either in person or virtually. - ➤ If a child is affected by a medical condition that causes their attending physician to declare that their presence at school puts them at risk, the school will provide adapted teaching services.
-In this regard, CÉF has opted for a single virtual teaching platform, the TEAMS tool. - PPE is available for students who become ill at school. - If a child becomes ill at school, the guidelines provided in the CÉF pandemic prevention plan must be implemented without delay:
+The success of every student remains everyone's priority. - > Students with specific needs, whether they have an individualized intervention plan or not, will receive all the services required to support their success and well-being at school. - Counselling, remedial education, speech therapy, school guidance, occupational therapy and other services will be provided as per usual procedures, either in person or virtually.

+- ➤ If a child is affected by a medical condition that causes their attending physician to declare that their presence at school puts them at risk, the school will provide adapted teaching services.
+In this regard, CÉF has opted for a single virtual teaching platform, the TEAMS tool. - > PPE is available for students who become ill at school. - If a child becomes ill at school, the guidelines provided in the CÉF pandemic prevention plan must be implemented without delay: